 None of the Company's properties are at or near production.
 The principal mineral assets of the Company as at the date of this MD&A consist of (i) the Goliath Gold Project; and, (ii) the Lara Polymetallic Project, all as further described below.
-The Company's primary focus in 2009 and to date is the exploration and development of the Goliath Gold Project.
+The Company's primary focus in the three month period ended March 31, 2010 and to date is the exploration and development of the Goliath Gold Project.